Learning General Causal Structures with Hidden Dynamic Process for Climate Analysis

 \subsection{Experiment Results of Simulated Datasets}

 We examine how $d_x$, $d_z$, sparsity, and order affect latent recovery and structure learning.

-\paragraph{Study on the Dimension of Observed Variables.} sAs a supplementary extension of Table~\ref{tab:large-cd}, we additionally include results with higher-dimensional observed variables to demonstrate the scalability of our approach and to examine the impact of the imposed physical prior on the learned causal graph over climate grids.

-\textbf{Study on Dimension of Observed Variables.} Table~\ref{tab:cd} reports performance on CD and CRL, evaluated across $d_x \in \{3, 5, 8, 10, 100^*\}$.
+\paragraph{Study on Dimension of Observed Variables.} Table~\ref{tab:large-cd} reports performance on CD and CRL, evaluated across $d_x \in \{3, 5, 8, 10, 20^*,50^*,80^*,100^*,200^*\}$.
 The results on MCC confirm the effectiveness of our methodology under identifiability conditions.
 The asterisk on $d_x = 100^*$ means that we impose a physical-distance prior to eliminate 75\% of the edges from the fully connected graph.
 The corresponding results demonstrate that our approach scales effectively to high-dimensional settings, in presence of the imposed physical prior on the learned causal graph over climate grids.

 \paragraph{Study on Latent Dimensionality $d_z$.} We test CaDRe under varying latent dimensionality.
 Table~\ref{tab:latent_dim_exp} reports results at $d_x=10$ with $d_z \in \{3,5,7,9,12\}$, and Table~\ref{tab:dz change} complements them at the smaller scale $d_x=6$ with $d_z \in \{2,3,4\}$.
 Latent recovery (MCC$(\zz_t)$) and instantaneous-structure SHD remain strong for $d_z \leq 7$ and degrade gradually at $d_z=9$ and $12$, while $R^2$ for the latent space stays above $0.80$ throughout.
 The decline at large $d_z$ reflects a known difficulty of continuous optimization for high-dimensional latent processes~\citep{zhang2024causal, li2025on}.
 Inference time is essentially independent of $d_z$ because the Jacobian-based structure learning in CaDRe is a one-step inference.{C17}

 \textbf{Correct number of Latent Variables.} To determine the correct number of latent factors, empirically, identifying the correct latent dimensionality becomes a model selection problem of finding the minimal yet sufficient number of latent variables.
 We treat $\hat{d}_z$ as a hyperparameter determined by predictive accuracy and reconstruction error.
 As shown in Table~\ref{tab:latent_dim_selection}, when $\hat{d}_z < d_z$, reconstruction errors are high (underfitting); as $\hat{d}_z$ approaches $d_z$, errors decrease sharply, and beyond this point, additional dimensions bring negligible improvement, confirming the identifiability of $d_z$.